 How to forward calls to another number without the phone

-2. Choose a new phone number or port your existing one.
+- Choose a new phone number or port your existing one.

-3. Set up call forwarding in your call flow settings.
+- Set up call forwarding in your call flow settings.

-4. Specify the number you want your calls forwarded to.
+- Specify the number you want your calls forwarded to.

 This method is not only convenient but also offers more features than traditional call forwarding.

-When you have a virtual number, you can get incoming calls without any phone in hand or any extra setup, all while benefiting from features above and beyond what traditional business call forwarding services has to offer.
+When you have a virtual number, you can get incoming calls without any phone in hand or any extra setup, all while benefiting from features above and beyond what traditional business call forwarding services have to offer.

 Here are five key benefits of using virtual phone numbers instead of forwarding calls: